Cloud to Edge: Benchmarking LLM Inference On Hardware-Accelerated Single-Board Computers: Experimental Setup

 Three runtime configurations were used across the testbed: \begin{itemize} \item \textbf{Native Ollama}: Ollama's default HTTP API (\texttt{:11434/api/chat}), used on the Raspberry Pi 5 (CPU) and Jetson Orin Nano (CPU and GPU). \item \textbf{Hailo Ollama}: Hailo's custom Ollama server implementation (\texttt{:8000/api/chat}) for NPU-accelerated inference on the Raspberry Pi 5 + AI HAT+. \item \textbf{M5Stack StackFlow}: Runtime for the AX630C NPU. \end{itemize}

 All Ollama-based configurations used streaming inference, where tokens are returned incrementally as they are generated.
 Models were executed using 4-bit quantisation (Q4\_K\_M) as the primary precision level.
 Each inference call used a fixed prompt (``Explain why the sky is blue in two or more paragraphs.'') with a generation length capped at 100 tokens via the \texttt{num\_predict} parameter.
 Decoding parameters were held constant across all platforms to ensure comparability.
+The reported results therefore characterise warm-state inference and exclude model loading, runtime initialisation, and cold-start latency.